ColinNebula/colin-readme-generator/myproject.md

 ## Features
-features include inquirer and moment npm's.
+This app features include momentJs and inquirer

 ## Contributing
 N/A